By Eric Vandenbroeck and co-workers

 fruitful scholarship that one attempts both to identify the essence of some

-perceived social reality and also carefully to articulate how and why such an
+perceived social reality and also carefully to articulate

-essentialism may be misleading in the messy world of actual human institutions
+how and why such an essentialism may be misleading in the messy world of actual

-of its always provisional and homogenizing character.
-Theories, concepts, and
+and remind ourselves of its always provisional and homogenizing

-nature of all language.
-The work of the historian of religion lies precisely
+clarify; that is their nature and the nature of all language.
+The work of the

-along the borderland between that falsification and clarification, the
+historian of religion lies precisely along the borderland between that

-territory where our grander and more ambitious proposals shed light on observable
+falsification and clarification, the territory where our grander and more

-human experience and are, at the same time, humbled by its ineffability.
+same time, humbled by its ineffability.

 The question of the